 Reservations Only became STO merely to order the long-awaited vehicle.
 And the $100 deposit is almost too reasonable.
 There are, according to Bronco Blogs and Forums, galloping all over the ether-sphere, orders for all the other models as well.
 The numerical breakdowns list the myriad types of Bronco lust with the type of intimate details that only a man can enjoy!

 The Legend returns with a blockbuster bang!
 Investors are lining up late, but that’s par for their course.

-The glitches and recalls — standard features of any 1st-year-straight-from-the-factory vehicle will be worked out in time for my 2022 Bronco Black Diamond.
+The glitches and recalls — standard features of any 1st-year-straight-from-the-factory vehicle will be worked out in time for my 2022 Bronco Big Bend or Black Diamond.
 I hope the color choices stay the same.
 I really like the Antimatter Blue; it appeals to both the artist and the contrarian in me!

 On the Ford Bronco website, the Explore the Bronco Family tab has been replaced by GET UPDATES, just before you scroll down to Meet the Broncos.
 They change hourly!

 The interior of my choice is most telling of the action in the Ford plant: Rollin’, rollin’ rollin’ . . . keep them wheels a rollin’ . . .
 Rawhide!